 'Shere Khan speaks this much truth.
 The cub must be shown to the Pack.
 Wilt thou still keep him, Mother?'
 'Keep him!' she gasped.
 'He came naked, by night, alone and very hungry; yet he was not afraid!
 Look, he has pushed one of my babes to one side already.
 And that lame butcher would have killed him and would have run off to the Waingunga while the villagers here hunted through all our lairs in revenge!
 Keep him?
 Assuredly I will keep him.
 Lie still, little frog.
 O thou Mowgli-for Mowgli the Frog I will call thee-the time will come when thou wilt hunt Shere Khan as he has hunted thee.'
 'But what will our Pack say?' said Father Wolf.

 The Law of the Jungle lays down very clearly that any wolf may, when he marries, withdraw from the Pack he belongs to; but as soon as his cubs are old enough to stand on their feet he must bring them to the Pack Council, which is generally held once a month at full moon, in order that the other wolves may identify them.
 After that inspection the cubs are free to run where they please, and until they have killed their first buck no excuse is accepted if a grown wolf of the Pack kills one of them.
 The punishment is death where the murderer can be found; and if you think for a minute you will see that this must be so.

 Father Wolf waited till his cubs could run a little, and then on the night of the Pack Meeting took them and Mowgli and Mother Wolf to the Council Rock-a hilltop covered with stones and boulders where a hundred wolves could hide.
-Akela, the great gray Lone Wolf, who led all the Pack by strength and cunning, lay out at full length on his rock, and below him sat forty or more wolves of every size and colour, from badger-coloured veterans who could handle a buck alone, to young black three-year-olds who thought they could.
+Akela, the great gray Lone Wolf, who led all the Pack by strength and cunning, lay out at full length on his rock, and below him sat forty or more wolves of every size and colour, from badgercoloured veterans who could handle a buck alone, to young black three-year-olds who thought they could.
 The Lone Wolf had led them for a year now.
-He had fallen twice into a wolf-trap in his youth, and once he had cub may be bought at a price.
-And the Law does not say who may or may not pay that price.
-Am I right?'
+He had fallen twice into a wolf-trap in his youth, and once he had been beaten and left for dead; so he knew the manners and customs of There was very little talking at the Rock.
+The cubs tumbled over each other in the centre of the circle where their mothers and fathers sat, and now and again a senior wolf would go quietly up to a cub, look at him carefully, and return to his place on noiseless feet.
+Sometimes a mother would push her cub far out into the moonlight, to be sure that he had not been overlooked.
+Akela from his rock would cry: 'Ye know the Lawye know the Law.
+Look well, O Wolves!' and the anxious mothers would take up the call: 'Look-look well, O Wolves!'